 These programs are scheduled on occasional Saturdays between 10:00 am and 1:00 pm at Gnoss Field.
 Registration is required.
 And local youth organizations often work with us to ensure we have sufficient pilots to fly the youth interested in signing up.

 We’re looking forward to a great day (morning, actually) of flying Young Eagles.
-We’ll have a short briefing on the ramp on Saturday morning starting at 9:35 and we’ll begin flying right at 10:00, so if you’re a pilot please have your plane pre-flighted, headsets and cushions ready, and parked as per the diagram below by 9:30.
+We’ll have a short briefing on the ramp on Saturday morning starting at 9:30 and we’ll begin flying right at 10:00.
+Pilots: please have your plane pre-flighted, headsets and cushions ready, and parked as per the diagram below by 9:15.

-The registered youth are spaced out fairly equally with start times from 10 to 12:15 thanks to EAA’s new online registration system.
+The registered youth are spaced out fairly equally with start times thanks to EAA’s new online registration system.

 We’re fortunate to be joined by several new pilots to our group,, and by several new ground volunteers.
 Here are just some of the details we’ll review at the briefing so you can get familiar or refresh your memory of how the day will go, starting with a diagram of the setup: